 Conditions for safe storage: Keep container(s) tightly closed and properly labeled.
+This material may contain or release poisonous hydrogen sulfide gas.
+In a tank, barge, or other closed container, the vapor space above this material may accumulate hazardous concentrations of hydrogen sulfide.
+Check atmosphere for oxygen content, H2S, and flammability prior to entry.
 Use and store this material in cool, dry, well-ventilated areas away from heat, direct sunlight, hot metal surfaces, and all sources of ignition.
 Store only in approved containers.
 Post area "No Smoking or Open Flame."
 Keep away from any incompatible material (see Section 10).
 Protect container(s) against physical damage.
 Outdoor or detached storage is preferred.
 Indoor storage should meet OSHA standards and appropriate fire codes.